 - Review your performance periodically.
 You should also review your art business performance periodically, such as quarterly or annually.
 You should analyse your sales trends, your expenses breakdown, your profit margin, and your goals.
 You should also celebrate your achievements and identify areas for improvement.

 How do I deal with rejection or criticism?

 Rejection and criticism are inevitable parts of being an artist.
 You will not always please everyone or get the opportunities that you want.
 However, you should not let these setbacks discourage you or stop you from pursuing your dreams and building your business.
 Instead, you should use them as learning opportunities and motivation to improve your skills and confidence.
 You should also remember that art is subjective and that everyone has different tastes and opinions.
 You should focus on finding your true fans and supporters who appreciate your work and value your vision.

 How do I balance my art, my business and my life?

 Being an artist and running a business can be rewarding but also challenging.
 You might have to juggle multiple projects, deadlines, clients, finances, etc., while also taking care of your personal life and well-being.
-It can be easy to get overwhelmed or burned out if you don’t have a healthy balance between your art and your life.
+It can be easy to get overwhelmed or burned out if you don’t have a healthy balance between your art, selling your art and your life.
 To avoid this, you should set realistic goals and expectations for yourself and your work.
 You should also prioritise your tasks and manage your time effectively.
 You should also make sure to take breaks and have fun once in a while.
 You should also seek support from your friends, family, or other artists who understand what you are going through.

 Keeping track of your art business may seem daunting at first, but it is essential for your success as an artist.
 By following these tips, you can make it easier and more enjoyable for yourself.
 You can also save time and money, reduce stress, and focus more on creating art and selling your art.